 Katherine Balch (b.
 1991) writes music that aims to capture the intimacy of existence through sound.
-Often influenced by extra-musical arts, philosophy, and literature, she seeks a heterogenous yet formally cohesive aesthetic that blends lyricism with textural soundscapes.
+Often influenced by extra-musical arts, philosophy, and literature, she seeks a heterogenous yet formally cohesive aesthetic that treats sound as texture.

 Passionate about education at all levels, she is a faculty member of the Walden School in Dublin, New Hampshire and Bard College-Conservatory preparatory in the Hudson Valley.
 When not making or listening to music, Katherine enjoys cooking, playing with her cat, Zarathustra, various combinations of espresso and steamed milk, and the outdoors.